 When looking at the search results on united.com, click on “Seats” and you will see the seat map.
 The seats in first class on this route look like they are lie-flat:

 A search on seatguru.com confirms this flight has flat bed seats:

-If you are interested in flying on a flat bed to Hawaii, start looking for flights on these airlines and routes but double check the airline’s seat map and seatguru.com (especially for flights on United and American).
+If you are interested in flying on a flat bed to Hawaii, start looking for flights on these airlines and routes but double check the airline’s seat map and seatguru.com (especially for flights on American).
+AA and United make it much harder to find lie flat seats compared to Delta and Hawaiian.
 Unfortunately, Saver award availability will be hard to find so you might have to use more miles for a standard award.

 These are all the routes I found with flat beds to Hawaii from the mainland – hopefully I did not miss any.
 Let me know if I missed any routes with lie-flat beds and I will include them.